6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 Foodiesfeed Stock Images for Food Bloggers to Use

 You’re convinced that using images on your blog is a good thing.
 And it is!
-So you go to Google Images and type in what you want to use to illustrate your latest post… maybe “woman typing” for a blogging-related article.
+So go to Google Images and type in what you want to use to illustrate your latest post… maybe “woman typing” for a blogging-related article.

 Job done?